11 Skills Every Sales Development Rep Needs to Master in 2024

 Download Now: Free Sales Prospecting Guide + Templates

-In this post, we’ll define SDR sales, then dive into the skills every sales development rep needs to master.
+In this post, I’ll define what SDR sales are and what an SDR is.
+Next, we’ll dive into the skills every sales development rep needs to master.

 Table of Contents

-Sales development reps are measured on their ability to move leads through the sales pipeline.
+SDRs are measured on their ability to move leads through the sales pipeline.
 They focus on nurturing quality leads over closing deals.
 On the other hand, sales reps are measured on their ability to close deals that meet or exceed their quota for a given time period.
-Although the two are different, these roles rely on each other to meet both their individual and business goals.
+Although the two are different, these roles rely on each other to meet their individual and business goals.

 From start to finish, the inside sales team structure functions like this: